3220 Purchase of Restricted Items

 This policy is intended to ensure that individuals and departments needing restricted items at the University have the capability to acquire them in compliance with applicable University, state, and federal requirements.

 Items subject to special safety or other regulatory requirements, whose purchase and handling are subject to special procedures are outlined below.
-For the purpose of this policy, restricted items include certain highly hazardous materials, safety-critical equipment, radioactive materials, vertebrate animals, controlled substances (i.e., scheduled drugs and certain drug precursors), non-taxable ethyl alcohol and select agents, as defined below.
+For the purpose of this policy, restricted items include certain highly hazardous materials, safety-critical equipment, radioactive materials, vertebrate animals, controlled substances (i.e., scheduled drugs and certain drug precursors), regulated technologies and services, and non-taxable ethyl alcohol and select agents, as defined below.

 Any live, vertebrate animal used or intended for use in research, research training, experimentation, biological testing or for related purposes.
 Examples include, but are not limited to, traditional laboratory animals, farm animals, wildlife, birds and aquatic species.